duraki/notes/content/posts/ecu/ecu_file_formats.md

 Modifying the contents is done by searching the hex for known patterns that are called *[Lookup Tables](/lookup-tables)*.
 There is a large number of lookup tables describing parameter details such as: *throttle position vs rpm*, *coolant temp vs rpm*, and so on.

+Also, take a look at Quarkslab's [Recovering an ECU Firmware using Disassembler and Branches](https://blog.quarkslab.com/recovering-an-ecu-firmware-using-disassembler-and-branches.html) blogpost.

 ### Tuning Software vs Hex Editors

 The use of all the Tuning Software is that they allow plotting the hex values on a graph against its location, to give you image of the data, something the human eye can recognise quickly and easily.
 The tuning software usually contains the [Lookup Tables](/lookup-tables) databases, so you can open the table and change the values in each column/row as you would in any database client.